Hussain-Hakimi/Maktab-Management-System/README.md

 **Maktab Management System** — an offline school-management application designed with the goal of making academic administration simpler and more accessible for Afghan schools.

-Built with ❤️ for Afghan schools.
+Built with Hussain❤️Hakimi for Afghan schools.